 It’s about that time of year.. you’ve just about recovered from election madness, only to get slammed with year end fundraising email appeals.
 Giving Tuesday (which follows in the Thanksgiving Thursday/Black Friday/Cyber Monday sequence) marks the semi-official start of year-end fundraising drives for many non-profits.
-Are you with a campaign and not a non-profit?
+So, how can you raise serious money online for your non-profit on Giving Tuesday?
+Or are you with a campaign and not a non-profit?
 You could either steer clear of the date entirely (since there will be a ton of email on that day), or see if you can be a part of it.
 Maybe use that opportunity to give a shout out to your candidate’s favorite non-profit, and be a part of the giving spirit.

 Some of the lessons PowerThru has learned from past Giving Tuesdays: